Santiq22/urban-heat-islands/README.md

 - `.gitignore`: Ignores of the repo.
 - `env-ey25.yml`: File to set up the conda environment needed to the challenge.
-- `notes.txt`: Text file to write some stuff and important things.
 - bibliography: All the bibliography and references used in the competition.
 - data: Easy and light data.
 The main/raw data has to be saved locally or downloaded at running time.